 SAAM only owns 50% of Portuaria Corral and 35% of ATI, but it has worked with its partners to seek out channels for dialogue and joint solutions.
-Thanks to these spaces, constructive agreements have been reached in Corral between the company and the community (see p.
-X).
+Thanks to these spaces, constructive agreements have been reached in Corral between the company and the community (see the next frame).